Heisman Trophy: Final Thoughts On Who Will Win, How The Vote Will Go

 – 2020 Heisman Prediction: The Top 6 Will Be …

-– Before we get going with this, I have a Heisman vote.
+– Before we get going, I have a Heisman vote.
 Under penalty of being forced to have a discussion about The Bachelor, I’m not allowed to reveal anything about my ballot until after this thing is done.

 – This year was the hardest voting process ever.
 I changed my mind and my order four different times before hitting submit.
-However, I will say this – my top three never changed, but the order did.
+However, I will say this – my top three guys never changed.

 – To all those “it’s a regular season award” types – who I don’t for the life of me understand – would awarding the national championship before the bowl games seem insane?
 Of course it would, but that’s what happened with the AP national champion before 1968 and the UPI/Coaches before 1974 until they realized how wacky that was.